RobertHynes/binsim/README_Windows.md

 ### 2025 Process

 1. Install MSYS2 from https://www.msys2.org/.
 Installation instructions are on the front page.
 It will open a MSYS2 UCRT64 terminal window.
 DON'T USE THIS.
 There are different terminals with different environments.
 The following instructions are written for the mingw64 terminal.
 You can readily access this by typing mingw64 in the Windows search.
 If you have the correct one MINGW64 will appear in the terminal prompt.
 If you have UCRT64, then change terminal.
 This confused me for a while!

-3. Install development tools.
+2. Install development tools.
 This can be done within the MSYS2 terminal using the pacman package manager:

 pacman -S --needed base-devel mingw-w64-x86_64-toolchain

 Space can probably be saved here, but I just installed all.

-5. Install libjpeg as above:
+3. Install libjpeg as above:

 pacman -S mingw-w64-x86_64-libjpeg-turbo

+4. Install free glut as above

+pacman -S mingw-w64-x86_64-freeglut

 This will have created a Unix-like environment within C:\msys64.
 Many unix commands will be available (pwd, ls, grep, etc).
 The packages have been installed to C:\msys64\mingw64 (include and lib directories).

-6. Install git as above
+5. Install git as above

 pacman -S git

-7. Download the Binsim repo
+6. Download the Binsim repo

 8. Download emacs to edit makefile and parameter files (optional)